fe-data/fe-tracking/docs/usage/donate.rst

 Donate
 ======
 Developing, improving and maintaining an App like *FE Tracking* for Android and IOS takes a lot of time.
-Please consider sponsoring the development of this App or a one-off donation if you enjoy this App.
+Please consider sponsoring the development of this App or making a one-off donation if you enjoy this App.

 You can use iDEAL, Apple Pay, Credit card, Bancontact or Giropay.